 So that’s the back story to the name sorted.
 Now to the car.
 The Born is Cupra’s first all electric car (but SEAT’s second after the Mii electric).
-If you think certain bits look familiar (such as the rear pillar), that’s because it’s based on the Volkswagen ID.3 that was launched last year.
-Which is no bad thing because the ID.3 is a firm electrifying.com favourite and the perfect car for drivers looking to make the switch from a compact family hatchback into a similarly-sized electric car.
+If you think certain bits look familiar, that’s because it’s based on the Volkswagen ID.3 that was launched last year.
+One wit on social media said the Born looked like an ID.3 which had been disguised to appear in an insurance advert on TV.

 What Cupra’s version deliberately adds is a sporty edge that the ID.3 doesn’t have.
 Look at the two together and it’s immediately apparent that the Spanish machine is leaner and meaner with a more assertive look.
 It’s a clever bit of design and will appeal to buyers who crave a bit more visual drama than the current crop of compact family SUVs deliver.

-In many respects, the Cupra is more conventional than its ID.3 stablemate.
+In some respects, the Cupra is more conventional than its ID.3 stablemate.
 The roofline is 30mm lower, giving it more hatch-like profile while the ID.3’s odd ‘double bonnet’ has been replaced by a conventional one-piece panel.

 Look closely at the chunky steering wheel and on range-topping models you’ll notice a couple of additional switches below the two spokes.
 The one on the left controls the driving profile between eco and sport while the one on the right introduces something completely new.
 Jab your finger on the button marked by Cupra logo and you’ll activate e-Boost – a 26bhp temporary power hike that gives an instant burst of extra acceleration.
-Its a fun feature and allows you to overtake with more confidence.
+It's a fun feature and allows you to overtake with more confidence.
 And because power output returns back to 201bhp, you won’t burn through your range as quickly.